 - Acknowledgements section

-By including this citation, you confirm that your use of BioRender Content aligns with the rights granted under your subscription.
+By including this citation with the URL, you confirm that your use of BioRender Content aligns with the rights granted under your subscription.
 This protects both your work and BioRender’s intellectual property.

 Open vs closed access publishing